Culmination Of 18 Months Of Van Life In Mexico

 Family-Owned Restaurants

 Parking next to small, family-owned restaurants is a good way to sleep for free.
-It’s a good idea to purchase a meal in advance before asking, but usually the owner of the restaurant will allow you to park overnight, no problem.
+It’s a good idea to purchase a meal before asking, but usually, the restaurant owner will allow you to park overnight, no problem.

 For more info, read: Where To Camp In Mexico

 Smartphones have made traveling in our camper van in Mexico easier than ever.
-In this chapter we talk about our 6 essential apps for van life in Mexico.
+In this chapter, we discuss our six essential van life apps in Mexico.

 Uber